-Calgary is located on the ancestral lands and traditional territories of the people of the Nations that made Treaty 7.
-These Nations are: the Siksika, Piikani, Amskaapipiikani and Kainai First Nations, who, altogether, form the Siksikaitsitapi (Blackfoot Confederacy); the Îethka Nakoda Wîcastabi (Stoney Nakoda) First Nations, comprised of the Chiniki, Bearspaw and Goodstoney First Nations; and the Tsuut'ina First Nation.
-The city of Calgary is also homeland to the historic Northwest Métis and to the Otipemisiwak Métis Government, Métis Nation Battle River Territory, Nose Hill Métis District 5 and Elbow Métis District 6.
+Calgary is situated within the ancestral lands and traditional territories of the people of the Nations that made Treaty 7.
+These Nations in Southern Alberta are: the Siksika, Piikani, Amskaapipiikani and Kainai First Nations, who, altogether, form the Siksikaitsitapi (Blackfoot Confederacy); the Îethka Nakoda Wîcastabi (Stoney Nakoda) First Nations, comprised of the Chiniki, Bearspaw, and Goodstoney First Nations; and the Tsuut'ina First Nation.
+The city of Calgary is also homeland to the historic Northwest Métis and to the Métis Nation Battle River Territory, Nose Hill Métis District 5 and Elbow Métis District 6.